 For almost as long as people have been building civilizations, we’ve also been playing games.
+If you looking for What are the oldest board games?
 The oldest board games are believed to be over 5,000 years old!
-As the ultimate board game nerds, we pride ourselves on our knowledge of all things board game.
+As the ultimate board game nerds, we pride ourselves on our knowledge of all things board games.
 But we recently realized that we need to brush up on our history!

 After all, if history repeats itself, don’t all games owe their origins to the first that were invented?
 We’d like to understand those games and give them the respect they deserve for starting us on the inevitable journey to conceiving of and creating the ultimate gaming store.